simonfoxe/search-everything-wp-plugin/search-everything/readme.txt

 Please open a new support topic at our [Support page](http://wordpress.org/support/plugin/search-everything)

 = What Translations are included? =

+Note: We changed some labels in settings, old translations might not work and need to be updated.

 * Arabic
 * Belarusian